Sales Use Cases

-On this page, you learn about the marketing use cases of WhatsApp Business Platform.
+On this page, you'll learn about different use cases of the WhatsApp Business Platform in sales.

 Since the WhatsApp Business Platform let you connect WhatsApp to any other tool, you can potentially create unlimited ways to facilitate sales, from lead generation to closing sales.
 Whether in real estate, healthcare, eCommerce, finance, banking, EdTech or any other industry, you can use the features of WhatsApp APIs to improve your sales.

 The following use cases are some of the most useful ones for sales.
 You may connect a chatbot to your WhatsApp for the following use cases to reply to customers even faster while reducing the workload of your salespeople.

 Run ads on Facebook and Instagram.
 Chat on WhatsApp.